 - Access: Around Hongo Sanchome Station on the Tokyo Metro Marunouchi Line or Kasuga Station on the Toei Mita Line

-Waseda Second-hand Bookshop Street (Shinjuku Ward), a city of education and a city of students
+Waseda Second-hand Bookshop Street (Shinjuku Ward), the town of education and students

-A trip to find second-hand books @ Tokyo.
-The last one is Waseda, where Waseda University is located.
+The last stop of our second-hand-book-hunting tour @ Tokyo is Waseda, where Waseda University is located.

 If you walk from JR Takadanobaba Station toward Waseda Station on the Tokyo Metro, you will see a second-hand bookshop town centered along Waseda-dori.
-Because it is close to Waseda University, many students and university teachers and related people gather about, and the characteristic of Waseda Second-hand Bookshop Street is that there are many practical books such as textbooks, exam reference books, and English teaching materials.
+Thanks to its location near Waseda University, many students and university teachers and related people gather about.
+One characteristic of Waseda Second-hand Bookshop Street is that there are many practical books such as textbooks, exam reference books, and English teaching materials.

 The Waseda Second-hand Bookshop Street is lined with more than 30 stores, including the Tokodo Bookstore, which opened in 1929.
-The Waseda Aozora Second-hand Book Festival (早稲田青空古本祭 / Waseda Aozora Furuhon Matsuri) is held twice a year on the Waseda Campus of Waseda University.
+Plus, the Waseda Aozora Second-hand Book Festival (早稲田青空古本祭 / Waseda Aozora Furuhon Matsuri) is held twice a year on the Waseda Campus of Waseda University.

 - Name: Waseda Second-hand Bookshop Street (早稲田古書店街)